madhavmehndiratta/blog/_posts/2020-06-17-sumo-1-vulnhub-walkthrough.md

 192.168.1.16    sumo.local
 ```

-## Inital Enumeration and User Shell
+## Initial Enumeration and User Shell

 I started the reconnaissance by running a port scan with Nmap, checking default scripts and testing for vulnerabilities.